 The black keys on the piano are the (sharp #) and (flat b) notes and are used to construct other scales or keys.
 For example, if you wanted to play in the key of G major, you would use the notes of G A B C D E F# G. Notice the F#, it would be a black key on the piano.
-This information will be reinforced as we move through the lessons and more information will be covered in the sharps and flats lessons.
+This information will be reinforced as we move through the lessons and more information will be covered in the sharps and flats lesson.

 We are going to move along the low E string and lay out each note on the fret-board.
-The Low E string is the thickest string on the guitar and creates the lowest notes The high E string is the thinnest string and creates a higher notes then the Low E string.
+The Low E string is the thickest string on the guitar and creates the lowest note The high E string is the thinnest string and creates higher notes then the Low E string.

 There will be twelve different notes that we need to learn on the guitar fret-board.

 The 12 notes along the Low E string are: E F F# G G# A A# B C C# D D#

 We will illustrate these notes and their placement on the Low E string.
 Look at the fret-board below and notice the 6 notes to the left of the guitar fret-board.
 These 6 notes, represent the 6 strings used on the guitar.
 These 6 strings, when in tune, will be the Low E string, A string, D string, G string, B string and the high E string.

 Look at the image of the guitar fret-board above and find the E note or Fat E. This E note, will represent the Low E string when played open.
 If you pick the Low E string, without fretting any note, you would be playing the E note.
 Of course, to create this E note, your guitar would need to be properly tuned.
 I recommend that you should have some type of guitar tuner.